|

 drastic electro-shock treatments.
 Against Mary’s wishes he was released from

 the Mayo Clinic and returned home to Ketchum.
-Early on the morning of July 2, 1961,
+Early on the morning of The sound woke Mary.
+She left her

 bedroom and raced down the stairs to find the body.
 She reported to the